 Portuguese Water Dog Breeders are often noted for their vigilance when addressing health problems.
 The PWD has a number of health concerns including: Progressive Retinal Atrophy (PRA), Hip Dysplasia (HD), Juvenile Dilated Cardiomyopathy (JDCM), Storage Disease (GM-1 Gangliosidosis), Addison’s Disease, Cancer, and Irritable Bowel Disease (IBD).
 As well as the cosmetic issue known as Improper Coat.
 Below is a description of each condition as well as a health test listed where available.

-Progressive Retinal Atrophy (PRCD PRA): PRA (PRCD version) is a genetic disease that causes late onset, slowly progressive loss of sight.
-The Optigen test is a direct gene test, thus it reveals the status of the dog as Normal (or Clear), Carrier, and Affected.
+Progressive Retinal Atrophy (PRA): Portuguese Water Dogs have two versions of PRA.
+The prcd- version is a genetic disease that causes late onset, slowly progressive loss of sight.
+The EOPRA version is also a genetic disease that causes loss of sight as early as 2 years of age.
+The Optigen tests are direct gene tests, thus they reveal the status of the dog as Normal (or Clear), Carrier, and Affected.
 Knowing the carrier status of a dog allows us to never again produce a puppy that will be affected with PRA.

-As PRCD PRA is a simple recessive trait, we can breed a dog that is tested clear of PRA to a dog that is clear, carrier, affected, or untested without producing an affected puppy.
+As prcd-PRA and EOPRA are simple recessive trait, we can breed a dog that is tested clear of either form of PRA to a dog that is clear, carrier, affected, or untested without producing an affected puppy.
 Carriers can be bred to clears.

 OFA ECR Number: BOTH parents should have a YEARLY eye exam performed by a Veterinary Ophthalmologist to determine physical anomalies in the eye.
 These issues could be cataracts, Retinal Dysplasia, Distichiasis, and many more issue both hereditary and acquired conditions.